pivotal/docs-platform-automation/docs/before-you-begin/git-repo-layout.md

 just for vars files.
 This decouples the config parameter names from their values for multi-foundation templating.

-There are many possibilities for structuring git repos in these complex situations.
+There are many possibilities for structuring Git repos in these complex situations.
-For guidance on how to best set up your git's file structure, refer to the [inputs and outputs documentation][inputs-outputs] and take note of the `inputs` and `outputs` of the various [Platform Automation tasks][task-reference].
+For guidance on how to best set up your git's file structure, refer to the [Inputs and Outputs][inputs-outputs] documentation and take note of the `inputs` and `outputs` of the various [Platform Automation tasks][task-reference].
 As long as the various input / output mappings correctly correlate to the expected ins and outs of the Platform Automation tasks, any file structure could theoretically work.

 {% with path="../" %}
     {% include ".internal_link_url.md" %}